 Immerse yourself in times long ago

 Located in the middle of an idyllic park on the shore of Lake Neuchâtel, the Laténium is the biggest archaeology museum in Switzerland.
-“Yesterday… Between the Mediterranean and the North Sea” – 500 centuries of local history in the heart of Europe: this is the theme of the permanent exhibition at the Laténium.
 It takes visitors through 50,000 years of history using fun and interactive aids.

 The Laténium’s museum and archaeology park stretch for over 30,000 m2.
 The museum’s permanent exhibition displays 50,000 years of history from Neanderthal times to the present day.
 Orientation marks, listening experiences, models and factual and easy to understand texts inspire visitors again and again to continue on their voyage of discovery without losing their excitement.
 The tours also stop off at mini laboratories where you can familiarise yourself with the work of archaeologists as well as play educational games for children and use video screens and interactive terminals.
 The Laténium is a winner of the Council of Europe’s Museum Prize.